codeforamerica/form-flow/README.md

 This is the last screen in a subflow.
 This screen lists each iteration completed within a subflow, and provides options to edit or delete a single iteration.

-This screen does not need to be demarked with `subflow: subflowName` in the `flows-config.yaml`.
-It is not technically part of the repeating screens within a subflow, however, you do visit this screen at the end of each iteration to show iterations completed so far and ask the user if they would like to add another.
+This screen does not need to be denoted with `subflow: subflowName` in the `flows-config.yaml`.
+It is not technically part of the repeating screens within a subflow.
+However, you do visit this screen at the end of each iteration to show iterations completed so far and ask the user if they would like to add another.

 #### Delete Confirmation Screen

-This screen appears when a user selects `delete` on a iteration listed on the review screen.
+This screen appears when a user selects `delete` on an iteration listed on the review screen.
 It asks the user to confirm their deletion before submitting the actual deletion request to the server.

-This page is not technically part of the subflow and as such, does not need to be demarked with `subflow: subflowName` in the `flows-config.yaml`.
+This page is not technically part of the subflow and as such, does not need to be denoted with `subflow: subflowName` in the `flows-config.yaml`.

 ## Submission Object